btowle/rubywarrior-behaviortree/README.md

 My solutions for ruby warrior.
 Uses a behavior tree DSL to interact with the warrior.

 ##Getting Started
-1. Clone to a folder in your rubywarrior directory
+1. Clone
 2. Create a new .rb file in behavior/
-3. Copy lib/player_loader.rb to /rubywarrior/YOUR_CHARACTER/player.rb
+3. Copy lib/player_loader.rb to /YOUR_RUBYWARRIOR_PATH/YOUR_CHARACTER/player.rb
 4. Edit the paths in the new player.rb
 4. Build your behavior tree (see beginner_epic.rb for an example)
-5. Run rubywarrior
+5. Run rubywarrior for your character

 ##More Info
 ###Behavior Trees